 Soar Valley College shares a commitment to safeguard and promote the welfare of children and young people.
 Our commitment is underpinned by robust processes and procedures that seek to maximise opportunity, minimise risk and continuously promote a culture that embraces the ethos of safeguarding amongst our workforce.

-This post is Exempt from the Rehabilitation of Offenders Act 1974 and subject to a DBS Disclosure check.
+This post is Exempt from the Rehabilitation of Offenders Act 1974 and subject to an enhanced DBS Disclosure check.

 The duties outlined in this job description do not necessarily give a comprehensive definition of the post and may be reviewed and amended at any time, after consultation with the post holder.
-Non-teaching posts at Soar Valley College are evaluated, for equal pay purposes, using the Leicester City Council Single Status Agreement and this job description is the College's addendum to the relevant (closest fit), generic job description used to evaluate the grading of the post.

-Any issues arising in respect of equal pay will always be dealt with by reference to the generic job description and not the College addendum.

-The relevant generic job description for this post is Assistant to Head of Year, Post No. E9025.
-This job description can be obtained via the LCC Extranet or the Principal's PA, on request.
+Non-teaching posts at Soar Valley College are evaluated, for equal pay purposes, using the Leicester City Council 'Single Status Agreement ' and this job description is the College's addendum to the relevant ('closest fit') 'generic' job description used to evaluate the grading of the post.
+Any issues arising in respect of 'equal pay' will always be dealt with by reference to the 'generic' job description and not the College addendum.
+The relevant 'generic' job description for this post is 'ICT Technician (Level 1)', Post No. E9008b.
+This job description can be obtained via the LCC Extranet or via the college Administration Manager upon request.